PHILOS 101 - Introduction to Philosophy - Chris Blakey

 Textbook Information / Link to ZTC Textbook

 There is no textbook to purchase for this course.
-All readings will be available through our Canvas site.
+All reading for the course will be available on our Canvas site.

 Other Relevant Course Information

 PLEASE NOTE: IMPORTANT INFORMATION FOR THE FIRST DAY OF CLASS.
-In order to avoid being dropped from the class, you must log in to our Canvas site and complete an introductory discussion forum activity by the end of the first day of the semester at 11:59 p.m.
-I will be sending out an email the week prior to the beginning of the semester with further information.
+In order to avoid being dropped from the class, you must login and take part in the “introductions” Discussion Forum on by 11:59 p.m. on the first day of the semester.

 Note: This is not a complete syllabus, but only an orientation letter.
 The complete syllabus will be available within Canvas at the start of the semester.